© Copyright Robert Cole 1998 - No copying or distributing

 Using The Collector As A Storage Facility

-resale or trade in the future.
-A collector's dream piece is not sold to
+in the future.
+A collector's dream piece is not sold to that

-that collector but to someone who will consider re-selling or trading the
+collector but to someone who will consider re-selling or

 A reminder: One should remember that purveyance is accomplished by economy.
 It is the mechanism by which owners receive pieces.
 It helps place responsibility for care.
 The passing of a piece through time is accomplished by the passing of cash.
 Each member on the path of ownership pays a price that may include inflation or an added divvy; but that may be the necessary vehicle for exchange in some sales.